ppatoria/interview/volant/volant-interview_1.md

 # Question: Which of the following are true:
 Pick ONE OR MORE options

-* the const keyword allows you to guarantee all class invariants
+## The const keyword allows you to guarantee all class invariants?
+    The const keyword can help maintain some invariants, but it doesn’t guarantee all class invariants.
+    Class invariants depend on the logic of your code.
-* iterators to elements in an unordered_map may be invalidated by insertions
+##  Iterators to elements in an unordered_map may be invalidated by insertions ?
-* constexpr always ensures something is evaluated at compile time
-* the C++ Standard requires compilers to ensure lambdas never capture dangling references
-* given a std::string containing the source code for a function call and arguments, C++ Standard Library functions let you evaluate the function call and save the results in another string
-* a container providing iterators is functionally more flexible than one providing "void visit(auto functor_to_call_for_each_node)" instead
-* move semantics only help if a class has data-owning pointer data members
-* the member function "template <typename T> void Class::function(T&& t) { f(t); member_save_t_ = std::move(t); }" uses std::move() properly
-* sigaction-installed async signal handlers shouldn't write any output - directly or indirectly - using printf, std::cout or std::cerr

-## Solution:
-Here are the true statements from your options:
-### True
-* Iterators to elements in an unordered_map may be invalidated by insertions: This is true.
+    This is true.
     According to the C++ Standard, insertions into an unordered_map can invalidate iterators if rehashing occurs.
+## constexpr always ensures something is evaluated at compile time?
+    This is not always true.
+    A constexpr function or variable may be evaluated at compile time, but it can also be evaluated at runtime if its value is not known at compile time.

-* The C++ Standard requires compilers to ensure lambdas never capture dangling references:
+## The C++ Standard requires compilers to ensure lambdas never capture dangling references?
     This is not directly stated in the C++ Standard.
     However, it’s the programmer’s responsibility to ensure that lambdas do not capture dangling references, as this would lead to undefined behavior.

-* A container providing iterators is functionally more flexible than one providing “void visit(auto functor_to_call_for_each_node)” instead: This is generally true.
-Iterators provide more flexibility as they allow the user of the container to control the traversal, whereas a visit function encapsulates the traversal within the container.

-* Sigaction-installed async signal handlers shouldn’t write any output - directly or indirectly - using printf, std::cout or std::cerr: This is true.
-The functions printf, std::cout, and std::cerr are not async-signal-safe.
-Using them in a signal handler can result in undefined behavior.

-### The other statements are not generally true:

-* The const keyword allows you to guarantee all class invariants:
-The const keyword can help maintain some invariants, but it doesn’t guarantee all class invariants.
-Class invariants depend on the logic of your code.

-* Constexpr always ensures something is evaluated at compile time: This is not always true.
-A constexpr function or variable may be evaluated at compile time, but it can also be evaluated at runtime if its value is not known at compile time.

-* Given a std::string containing the source code for a function call and arguments, C++ Standard Library functions let you evaluate the function call and save the results in another string:
+## Given a std::string containing the source code for a function call and arguments, C++ Standard Library functions let you evaluate the function call and save the results in another string?
     This is not possible with the C++ Standard Library.
 C++ does not support this kind of reflection or interpretation.
+## A container providing iterators is functionally more flexible than one providing "void visit(auto functor_to_call_for_each_node)" instead ?
+    This is generally true.
+    Iterators provide more flexibility as they allow the user of the container to control the traversal, whereas a visit function encapsulates the traversal within the container.

-* Move semantics only help if a class has data-owning pointer data members: This is not true.
+## move semantics only help if a class has data-owning pointer data members
+    This is not true.
     Move semantics can also be beneficial for classes that manage other kinds of resources, or classes with members that themselves benefit from move semantics.

-* The member function “template <typename T> void Class::function(T&& t) { f(t); member_save_t_ = std::move(t); }” uses std::move() properly: This is not necessarily true.
+## The member function "template <typename T> void Class::function(T&& t) { f(t); member_save_t_ = std::move(t); }" uses std::move() properly?
+    This is not necessarily true.
     After f(t**, t may be in a moved-from state, and moving from it again into member_save_t_ may not be safe or meaningful.
 It depends on the specifics of the type T and the function f.
+## Sigaction-installed async signal handlers shouldn't write any output - directly or indirectly - using printf, std::cout or std::cerr ?
+    This is true.
+    The functions printf, std::cout, and std::cerr are not async-signal-safe.
+Using them in a signal handler can result in undefined behavior.

 # Question: When hashing data that hasn't been deliberately engineered to create collisions, using a crptographic strength hash function - instead of your standard library's- could never-the-less be useful to reduce the risk of excessive collisions when:
 Pick ONE OR MORE options
-* the hash table load factor will be very low
+* The hash table load factor will be very low
-* the keys tend to be incrementing integers, but there may be small gaps every now and then
+* The keys tend to be incrementing integers, but there may be small gaps every now and then
-* the keys are randomly generated
+* The keys are randomly generated
-* you don't know anything about the keys
+* You don't know anything about the keys
-* the keys are properly aligned double*s, your std::hash implementation uses an identity hash and std::unordered_* containers use prime-number bucket counts
+* The keys are properly aligned double*s, your std::hash implementation uses an identity hash and std::unordered_* containers use prime-number bucket counts
 ## Solution:
+The question is asking about the benefits of using a strong, secure type of hash function (like those used in cryptography) for organizing data into a hash table, which is a type of data structure.
+A hash function is like a formula that takes input (like a password or a file) and gives back a fixed-size string of characters, which is typically a sequence of numbers and letters.
+This output is called a hash.

+In simple terms, the question wants to know: **When would it be a good idea to use a more complex and secure hash function to reduce the chance of different inputs having the same hash (called collisions)?**
+It's asking this for situations where the data isn't being manipulated on purpose to cause these collisions.

+The options given are different scenarios where data is being stored and you have to decide if using a cryptographic hash function would help avoid too many collisions in those cases.
+The question suggests that even if you're not expecting someone to try and cause collisions, there might still be good reasons to use a stronger hash function.

-Here are the scenarios where using a cryptographic strength hash function could be useful to reduce the risk of excessive collisions:
+Using a cryptographic strength hash function can be useful in several scenarios to reduce the risk of excessive collisions:

-* The keys are randomly generated:
-Cryptographic hash functions are designed to distribute keys uniformly across the hash space, even for randomly generated keys.
-This can help reduce collisions.

-* You don’t know anything about the keys:
+- **When you don't know anything about the keys**: **YES** Without specific knowledge about the key distribution, it's difficult to definitively say whether a cryptographic hash function would be advantageous.
+  It might help in some cases, but the potential benefits need to be weighed against the added complexity.
+  Although cryptographic hash functions are designed to handle arbitrary input and still distribute hashes uniformly, which is beneficial when the nature of the keys is unknown.

+- **When the keys are randomly generated**: **NO(MAYBE)** Ideally, good quality random number generators should produce keys that are already well-distributed, minimizing the risk of collisions.
+  In this case, a standard library hash function designed for efficient hashing might be sufficient.
-If you don’t know anything about the distribution of your keys, a cryptographic hash function can help ensure a uniform distribution of keys in the hash space, reducing the likelihood of collisions.
+  Although randomly generated keys can benefit from the unpredictability of cryptographic hash functions, ensuring a more uniform distribution across the hash table.

+- **When the keys tend to be incrementing integers, but there may be small gaps every now and then**: **YES** A cryptographic hash function can help avoid clustering that might occur with simple hashing methods, especially when there are irregularities in the key sequence.

+- **When the hash table load factor will be very low**: **NO** A low load factor already reduces the probability of collisions regardless of the hash function used.
+  In this situation, the additional complexity of a cryptographic hash function might not be justified.
+  Although using a cryptographic hash function can further minimize this risk, especially in a sparsely populated hash table.

-* The keys are properly aligned doubles, your std::hash implementation uses an identity hash and std::unordered_ containers use prime-number bucket counts:
+- **When the keys are properly aligned doubles, your std::hash implementation uses an identity hash and std::unordered_ containers use prime-number bucket counts**: **NO**
-In this case, if the keys are close together, they may end up in the same bucket with an identity hash function.
-A cryptographic hash function can help distribute these keys more evenly across the buckets.
+    If the standard library hash function is already well-suited for the specific key type (properly aligned doubles) and the container implementation uses prime-numbered bucket counts
+    (which are good for collision distribution), there might not be a significant benefit from using a cryptographic hash function in this particular scenario.
+    Although in this specific case, the identity hash function could lead to poor distribution since it's essentially returning the key itself as the hash.
+    A cryptographic hash function would provide a more complex mapping, ensuring a better distribution even with prime-number bucket counts.

+In general, cryptographic hash functions are a good choice when you require a high assurance of the hash function's ability to avoid collisions, regardless of the input data characteristics.
+They are particularly useful when security is a concern, as they are resistant to collision attacks where an adversary might try to create deliberate collisions.

+**Key Points:**
+* Cryptographic hash functions offer better collision resistance compared to some standard library hash functions, but they come with the trade-off of being computationally more expensive.
+* The decision of whether to use a cryptographic hash function depends on the specific characteristics of your data, the expected load factor, and the performance requirements of your application.
+* If you're unsure, it's often advisable to start with a good standard library hash function and measure the actual collision rate in your application before switching to a cryptographic hash function.
 ### The other options are not generally reasons to use a cryptographic hash function:

 * The hash table load factor will be very low: